artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal-with-searchbars.markdown

 blog-url: http://orta.github.com
 ---

 We make a pretty kick-ass iPad app.
-Whilst making it we tried to ensure that all of the application feels completely custom-made, and recently the last natively styled control fell to our mighty code hammers.
+Whilst making it we tried to ensure that all of the application fits in with the [art.sy](http://art.sy) website aesthetic, and recently the last natively styled control fell to our mighty code hammers.
 That was the UISearchBar.

 When displaying only search results in a table it makes a lot of sense to use Apple's [UISearchDisplayController](http://developer.apple.com/library/ios/#documentation/uikit/reference/UISearchDisplayController_Class/Reference/Reference.html#//apple_ref/occ/cl/UISearchDisplayController) as it handles a lot of edge cases for you.
 However the downside is that you lose some control over how the views interact.